mindfiredigital/page-builder/README.md

    npm start
    ```

-   This command will start a local server with `lite-server` and open the project in your default browser.
+   This command will start a local server with `lite-server` and open the project in your default browser at http://localhost:3000/.

 ## Usage